Ability News conducts its journalism in accordance with the guidelines of the Australian Press Council.

 Integrity and transparency

-7. Avoid publishing material which has been gathered by deceptive or unfair means, unless doing so is sufficiently in the public interest.
+7. Avoid publishing material that has been gathered by deceptive or unfair means, unless doing so is sufficiently in the public interest.

-8. Ensure that conflicts of interests are avoided or adequately disclosed, and that they do not influence published material.
+8. Ensure that conflicts of interest are avoided or adequately disclosed and that they do not influence published material.

 Privacy Principle 1: Collection of personal information

 In gathering news, journalists should seek personal information only in the public interest.
 In doing so, journalists should not unduly intrude on the privacy of individuals and should show respect for the dignity and sensitivity of people encountered in the course of gathering news.

 In accordance with Principle 5 of the Council’s Statement of Principles, news obtained by unfair or dishonest means should not be published unless there is an overriding public interest.

 Generally, journalists should identify themselves as such.
 However, journalists and photographers may at times need to operate surreptitiously to expose crime, significantly antisocial conduct, public deception or some other matter in the public interest.

 Public figures necessarily sacrifice their right to privacy, where public scrutiny is in the public interest.
 However, public figures do not forfeit their right to privacy altogether.
 Intrusion into their right to privacy must be related to their public duties or activities.

 Privacy Principle 2: Use and disclosure of personal information